 It is not simple to track hormone changes during a fast.
 But the Fasted State comes with a drop in blood glucose levels and a rise in blood ketone body levels.
 Glucose and ketone bodies are easy to measure using an over-the-counter blood meter.

 This means you can gauge your Fasted State by tracking these blood measurements.

 Which Fasting Methods Have The Deepest Fasted States?

 The depth of your Fasted State depends on how much you restrict calories and for how long you restrict calories.

 You can think of this as a spectrum.

-On one end of the spectrum is TRF.
+On one end of the spectrum is time-restricted feeding (TRF).
 The fasting window is short (<24 hours) and there is no calorie restriction.
 So TRF has the shallowest Fasted State.

 On the opposite end of the spectrum is prolonged fasting.
 The fasting window is long (≥72 hours) and calories are completely restricted.
 So prolonged fasting has the deepest Fasted State.